Tell Balata: Archaeology

 A 2002 final published report on the stratigraphic and architectural evidence at Tell Balata indicates that there was a break in occupation between the end of the Late Bronze Age (c.
 1150 BC) through to the early Iron Age II (c.
 975 BC).
 A small quadrangular altar discovered in Tell Balata, similar to ones found in other Iron Age sites such as Tel Arad and Tel Dan, may have been used for burning incense.

 One of the oldest coins discovered in Palestine was an electrum Greek Macedonian coin, dated to circa 500 BC, found at Tell Balata.
 There is evidence that the site was inhabited in the Hellenistic period until the end of the 2nd century BC.
 This Hellenistic era city was founded in the late 4th century BC and extended over an area of 6 hectares.
 The built structure shows evidence of considerable damage dated to the 190s BC, and attributed to Antiochus III's conquest of Israel.
 Habitation continued until the final destruction of the city at this site in the late 2nd century BC.

+Further excavations were carried out between 2010 and 2011.